franco-ruggeri/nix-config/README.md

 sudo darwin-rebuild switch --flake .#laptop
 ```

+TODO:

-- [ ] TODO: update the rest of the README.
+- [ ] update the rest of the README.
-- [ ] TODO: multi-user.
-I want to be able to enable only specific user modules
+- [ ] multi-user.
+I want to be able to enable only specific user modules for
+      each user.
-      for each user. update: need to make the modules optional with the enable
+  - Update: need to make the modules optional with the enable option, and then
-      option, and then activate them from the user config.
+    activate them from the user config.
+- [ ] Move the dotfiles to users, not modules.
+They belong to the user.
+      Different users, different dotfiles (maybe shared via common, but in
+      principle each user has their dotfiles).
-- [x] TODO: I need the concept of system... like users have their config (e.g.,
+- [x] I need the concept of system... like users have their config (e.g.,
       enabled modules), systems do as well.
 So, a host is hardware + system +
       users
-- [ ] TODO: update dev container usage
+- [ ] update dev container usage

 ## Using in dev containers